rushbah123453/Coding-DSA/src/interviewPrep/java/AbstractVsInterface/Theory.md

 4) Members are public by default

 Why variables in interfaces are public static final ?
+The final modifier ensures the value assigned to the interface variable is a true constant that cannot be re-assigned.
+In other words, interfaces can declare only constants, not instance variables.

 interfaces are meant to achieve 100% abstraction , therefore variable are final no instantiation , so static